Dispensary SEO Local Citation Building w/ NAP

 If you’re reading this, there’s a high chance that you already understand the basics of local dispensary SEO, but are looking to expand your knowledge so that you get the skills needed to better promote your business on search engines.
 Doing local SEO for marijuana dispensaries can appear to be quite a challenge due to all of the variables involved.

-If you want to improve your presence on search engines and market your dispensary online, you’ll have to use the right local SEO methods.
+If you want to improve your presence on search engines and market your dispensary online, you’ll have to use the right local SEO methods or hire a good cannabis SEO agency.
 One of them is building citations.
 However, you’ll need to take care to do it right from the beginning.
 Using the wrong dispensary SEO techniques can actually harm your standing on search engines.

 What Are Citations and Why Are They Important?